 The content inside the editor will be styled to match your site, so as you create content you’ll know how it will look to visitors.
-This is the edit screen for my Style Guide page.
+This is the edit screen for a page on Her Packing List.

 How to create new content

 From the admin bar at the top of your website, hover over “New” and select type type of content you want to create (ex: New Post or New Page).
 You’ll see the same editor as shown above.

 If you’re creating a page, you can use the “Page Attributes” box in the right column under the “Document” tab to select a parent page, custom template, and/or specify a page order (screenshot).

 If you’re creating a post, you can use the right column to select the categories and tags applied to it.
 You can also upload a Featured Image, which will be the image thumbnail used in post listings (screenshot).

 Your theme may include a modular template, which replaces the main content editor for building more complex landing pages.